Pixeluted/KrampUI/README.md

 ## 💻 - KrampUI
-Simple and lightweight frontend for Krampus/Ro-Exec.
+Simple and lightweight frontend for Ro-Exec.
 Allowing you to easily manage all your scripts and giving you multiple tabs to maximize your workflow.

 <div align="center">
     <img src="./assets/showcase.png" width="475"/>